supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 5: Validate SQL Backup

-In this task you will validate the ability to restore the Contoso application database from Azure Backup.
+In this task, you will validate the ability to restore the Contoso application database from Azure Backup.

 1. In the Azure portal, navigate to the **BackupRSV** in **ContosoRG1**.
 Under 'Protected items', select **Backup items**, then select **SQL in Azure VM**.

     ![Screenshot showing the path to the SQL in Azure VMs in backup items in the Recovery Services Vault.](images/v-bk-sql1.png "Backup items")

-2. From the backup items list, select the **contosoinsurance** database.
+2. From the backup items list, select **View details** for the **contosoinsurance** database.

 3. From the **contosoinsurance** blade, select **Restore**.